KwintenP/combine-reducers-enhanced/README.md

 ```

 It's a lot cleaner than approach where you nest the combineReducers method yourself.
-This implemented by making the combineReducers function a recursive one.
+This implemented by making the combineReducers function recursive.

 ## License